Russia at the 2012 Summer Olympics: Athletics

 Russian athletes achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event at the 'A' Standard, and 1 at the 'B' Standard): 26 Russian track and field athletes failed doping tests in the aftermath of the London Olympics, and 11 medals were rescinded.
 On 1 May 2013, discus thrower Darya Pishchalnikova was stripped of her silver medal and received a 10-year ban by the International Olympic Committee for a positive doping test on oxandrolone.
 On January 30, 2015, 3000 m steeplechaser Yuliya Zaripova received a 2 years and 6 months ban from the Russian Anti-Doping Agency after a positive doping test for blood doping.
 Afterwards, it was that said Russia "sabotaged" the 2012 Olympics by allowing athletes who should have been banned for doping violations to compete in the London Olympics, with RUSADA covering up positive tests and punishing only those athletes who would have been banned anyway.
+Although Ekaterina Poistogova successfully evaded having her medal stripped in 2017, despite confirmed doping use during the Olympics, and even saw bronze upgraded to silver, Ekaterina Poistogova's 2024 ban confirmed beyond reasonable doubt her involvement with Russia's state-sponsored doping during the 2012 Olympics.
+The IOC disqualified Poistogova's results in 2026.
+Pamela Jelimo of Kenya was upgraded to silver, and Alysia Montano of the United States to bronze.